devendraSelokar05/Ride--Application/README.md

-# Uber Clone - MERN Stack 🚗
+#Ride Booking  Application - MERN Stack 🚗

-Welcome to the Uber Clone project!
-A ride-booking application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Welcome to  A ride-booking application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This app offers features like real-time ride tracking, user authentication, and a responsive UI.

 ## Features 🌟